 But is it worth it?
 Are there better options out there for the same price or less?

 To answer these questions, we got our hands on a P45 and tested it out.

 See here for all of our reviews of digital pianos and other audio gear.

 The alternatives listed below are classified as digital pianos.
 They are the simple slab design, all with fully-weighted keyboards.
 Yamaha also makes cheaper, portable keyboards for beginners like the PSR-E range.

-It is also worth mentioning that there is an Amazon-exclusive version of the P45, known as the P71.
+It is also worth mentioning that the P45 goes by different names.
+In the UK and Europe it has the same specs as the P-145.
+In the US, there is an Amazon-exclusive version of the P45, known as the P71.
 It is exactly the same as the P45, just a different name.
 If you’re interested in this digital piano, it is worth it to check the price of the P71, as it does sometimes vary.